Kishan2905/TestingFramework/README.md

 # TestingFramework

-A ready to use testing framework using Java, TestNG and Maven.
+A ready to use testing framework using Java, TestNG and Maven for mobile native app testing(Appium)